Sean Taylor: Trial

 On January 23, 2014, Miami-Dade Circuit Judge Dennis Murphy sentenced Rivera to 571/2 years in prison.
 On June 10, Jason Scott Mitchell was convicted in Taylor's murder and sentenced to life imprisonment.

-On April 1, 2015, Charles Wardlow, the fourth person charged with the death of Taylor, was sentenced to 30 years in prison.
-A week later, the final defendant, Timmy Lee Brown, was sentenced to 18 years in prison under his plea agreement.
+On April 1, 2015, Charles Wardlow, the fourth person charged Taylor's death, was sentenced to 30 years in prison.
+A week later, the final defendant, Timmy Lee Brown, was sentenced to 18 years in prison under a plea agreement.

 Legacy

 Taylor was inducted posthumously as the 43rd member into the Washington Redskins Ring of Fame on November 30, 2008.